 An officer's investigation into your DUI doesn't end with your arrest.
-If you are arrested for DUI, the officer will typically ask that you submit to a blood, breath, or urine test to determine your blood alcohol content (BAC).
-If you refuse the test, your license will be suspended for at least 12 months (unless you successfully challenge the arrest later.)
+If you are arrested for DUI, the officer will typically ask that you submit to a blood, breath, or urine test.
+The purpose of these tests is to determine your blood alcohol content (BAC) or whether you have drugs in your system.

-If you refuse a BAC test, the officer still has tools to investigate your BAC.
-The officer can apply for a search warrant from a judge.
-If issued, the search warrant authorizes the officer to take your blood for testing.
+If you refuse a BAC test, the officer can apply for a search warrant from a judge.
+If granted, the search warrant authorizes the officer to take your blood for testing.

 You can challenge an administrative suspension by requesting a hearing in writing within 15 days of the arrest.
 One of the benefits of requesting a hearing is you can still legally drive until the hearing is held.